RepairPluginDocs

 GTM IntegrationTurns the Google Tag Manager event sending on or offoff.
 When on, RepairPlugin sends structured events at each step of the booking form.
 When off, no events are sentNothing visible.
 The events are sent in the background and picked up by your tracking tools.

-GTM Script Already LoadedTells RepairPlugin whether the Google Tag Manager script is already on the page (loaded by your theme or another plugin) Tip: Not sure if Google Tag Manager is already loaded?
-Check with your theme or ask your web developer.
-Loading it twice can lead to double-counted events.off.
+GTM Script Already LoadedTells RepairPlugin whether the Google Tag Manager script is already on the page (loaded by your theme or another plugin).
+Tip: Not sure if Google Tag Manager is already loaded?
+Open your website, right-click, choose "View Page Source," and search for gtm.js.
+If you find it, the script is already loaded.off.
 When on, RepairPlugin doesn't load the script again.
 When off, RepairPlugin loads it using the GTM ID you provideNothing visible.
-This prevents the script from loading twice, which could cause tracking errors.
+This prevents the script from loading twice, which could cause double-counted events.

 Frequently asked questions